- Save the Date for the 67th Annual Minnesota Governor’s Fishing Opener

 Minnesota boasts many noteworthy festivals and events throughout the year, giving residents and visitors alike the opportunity to participate in a kaleidoscope of activities.
 Every corner of the state showcases spectacular events, highlighting the heritage and culture of the region, ranging from German Oktoberfest festivities, ice fishing adventures to American Indian powwows.
 Visit with colorful fur traders at Big Island Rendezvous in Albert Lea, or experience one of the largest state fairs in the nation in St. Paul.
 Minnesota festivals and events offer a unique experience for everyone.

 In addition to the sampling of festivals listed below, hundreds of other events take place throughout the state.
-For more information, please visit www.exploreminnesota.com/events.
+For more information, please visit the exploreminnesota.com events page.

 Red Bull Crashed Ice World Championship, St. Paul

-The Red Bull Crashed Ice World Championship makes its way to St. Paul for the second year in a row in 2013 as one of five stops around the world.
-Two hundred of the toughest, fastest ice-cross downhill racers will go head-to-head through a downhill course full of mind-and-body-bending jumps, turns and slides--all against the backdrop of the historic Cathedral of Saint Paul with thousands of spectators.
+The Red Bull Crashed Ice World Championship makes its way to St. Paul, Minnesota, for the third year in a row in 2014 as one of five stops around the world.
+Two hundred of the toughest, fastest, ice cross downhill racers will go head-to-head through a downhill course full of mind-and-body-bending jumps, turns and slides – all against the backdrop of the historic Cathedral of Saint Paul with more than 100,000 spectators.
 Admission is free.

 Grand Celebration Pow Wow, Hinckley